 - 25. Under the Code of Practice, there is no obligation to respond to vexatious requests for information.
 How to handle vexatious requests is dealt with below. - 26.
 Furthermore, the Code of Practice acknowledges that the States of Guernsey is a relative small organisation and has limited resources that need to be focussed on service delivery.
-Where requests become voluminous and start to significantly impact the ability of the Department or Committee to operate effectively, then the overriding responsibility of the relevant Department or Committee is for service delivery rather than responding to a request for a potentially large amount of information.
+Where requests become voluminous and start to significantly impact the ability of the Committee or service area to operate effectively, then the overriding responsibility of the relevant Committee is for service delivery rather than responding to a request for a potentially large amount of information.
 The requester should be asked to try to narrow or refine the request.
 If this is not possible the request should be rejected under exception 2.9 of the Code of Practice. - 27.
-Where the handling of requests is substantially and negatively impacting service delivery, the matter should be raised with the Chief Officer of the Department or Principal Officer of the Committee concerned.
-These concerns should be passed to the Policy Council so that it can consider how the Code of Practice is operating and what mitigating measures could be taken.
+Where the handling of requests is substantially and negatively impacting service delivery, the matter should be raised with the Chief Secretary or Principal Officer of the Committee concerned.
+These concerns should be passed to the Office of the Policy & Resources Committee so that it can consider how the Code of Practice is operating and what mitigating measures could be taken.